 Many parents also have practical issues with this one.

-Most of us don’t have space in our bedroom for a full size crib – which is the AAPs dreamiest safe sleep space – but, a mini-crib, traditional bassinet, pack ‘n’ play, or bassinet box will do the trick.
+Most of us don’t have space in our bedroom for a full size crib – which is the AAPs dreamiest safe sleep space – but, a mini-crib, traditional bassinet, pack ‘n’ play, etc. will do the trick.
 You know what’s right for your family.

 Back to Sleep